 Which Drill Bit for Wood – Conclusion

-Remember that auger bits are preferred for their clean cuts and ability to bore deep or wide holes with ease.
+Because auger bits preference for clean cuts.
+Also able to bore deep or wide holes with ease.

 When choosing auger bits for brace drilling, make sure the shank of the bit you purchase will match the chuck on your brace.